0xis-cn/0xis-cn/blog/about.md

 2020
 : Revived my blog after gāokǎo.
 Migrated to Jekyll.

-21 May, 2021
+21 May 2021
 : Registered the domain name later changed (for spelling reezon) to matling.fit.
 Theme switched to 2038 designed in a fortnight.

-11 Mar, 2024
+11 Mar 2024
 : 'Many blogs are prone to desolation for lack management'...
 Well, some sort.
 Rearranged the repository.
 {: .ml-card-list}

-## About publication date
+## Publication date

-DM ('in the year of Muqliong') denote days starting from May 1, 2011, when Muqliong Gang (also spelled Mènglóng or Munglung; the two syllables rhyme) was approximately formed.
+DM ('in the days of Muqliong') denote days starting from 1 May 2011, when Muqliong Gang was approximately formed.
+For more details, refer to [Lexicon Matlini](https://lex.matling.fit/days-of-muqliong.html).